 In a recent report, Credit Suisse estimated that digital payments in India would reach $1 trillion in FY23 with mobile payments accounting for $190 billion, the estimate for 2018 is $10 billion (Credit Suisse Equity Research, "The WhatsApp Moment in Payments", February 5, 2018).
 The report states that "digital payments in India are soaring on the back of global tech giants entering the market as aggregators for retail transactions".
 In the same vein, another report estimates that e-commerce transactions will grow to $64 billion in 2020 from $38.5 billion in 2017 (India Brand Equity Foundation, Report on E-commerce, April 2018).
 Finally, McKinsey estimates that net new payment revenues in India will increase by 13% on an annual basis (McKinsey, "Global Payments Map 2017").

-Due to the current pandemic situation and the restrictions and reforms put in place by the government, there has been a rapid growth in acceptance of digital payment modes, in both consumer and commercial payments.
+Due to the current pandemic situation and the restrictions and reforms put in place by the government, there has been a rapid growth in B2B Payment solutions, in both consumer and commercial payments.
 Although, offline methods of payments are still the go-to method for most businesses.
-Some of the common traditional methods of B2B payments are:

 Cash is still used in some old-school businesses to settle bills, although it is gradually becoming obsolete.
 Paying your suppliers with a suitcase filled with notes seems odd in this age of digital transactions.
 Ever since demonetization, cash is not the preferred method of payment anymore.

-Cheque payments are the most widely used payment method for B2B transactions in India.
+Cheque payments are one of the types of payment methods that are widely used by most businesses.
 A Cheque is a document that orders a bank to pay a particular amount of money from a person's or company's account to another individual's or company's account in whose name the cheque has been made or issued.
 The person who issues the cheque has a bank account for carrying out transactions.

 Demand draft is a prepaid mechanism, where you pay the bank and get a demand draft for the amount you paid to the bank.
 The bank provides the demand draft with the details of whom the amount has to be paid.
 The payee can take the demand draft, and give it to his bank and get the money deposited to their bank account.
-In cheques, as there is a disadvantage of bouncing, organizations stick to demand draft.
+In cheques, as there is a disadvantage of bouncing, organizations stick to demand draft for business payments.

 The payee includes his bank account number and IFSC code in the invoice and the payer either transfers the money from his bank with a transfer challan or just pays through online banking with NEFT or IMPS or RTGS.
 Online banking transactions happen in real-time which makes them faster, more efficient, and instantaneous.

 An online payment gateway (PG) is a tunnel that connects your bank account to the platform where you need to transfer your money.
 Payment Gateway is software that authorizes you to conduct an online transaction through different payment modes like net banking, credit card, debit card, UPI, or the many online wallets that are available these days.
-Payment Gateway plays the role of a third party that securely transfers your money from the bank account to the merchant's payment portal.
+Payment Gateway is the finest traditional B2B payment solution that securely transfers your money from the bank account to the merchant's payment portal.

 To make B2B payments more robust, buyers and sellers must keep in mind the best practices to follow before choosing a payments platform.